ljoonal/NeosPeeps/README.md

 Then just run the file.

+### "Virus detected"

-Edge and Chrome won't let you download unsigned executables on windows apparently.
+Edge and Chrome apparently treat all unsigned executables as viruses.
+And getting a signing certificate would cost a lot of money (like 200$/year).
+And I'm not willing to spend that much just for this hobby project.

 So use Firefox, or completely disable smart screen I guess (which I wouldn't recommend).
-Since getting a signing certificate would cost a lot of money.
-And I'm not willing to spend that much just for this hobby project.
-If you're paranoid about the security, I welcome you to [build the app from source](#building) yourself.
+Or if you're paranoid about the security, I welcome you to [build the app from source](#building) yourself.

 ## License